Photek

 Rupert Parkes (born 6 September 1971), known as Photek, is a Los Angeles-based British electronic music DJ/record producer, and TV and film score composer.
 Photek was born and raised in Ipswich, Suffolk, England.

 Photek has contributed music to several film, TV and video game productions, such as Blade in 1998.
-He also scored Gang Related with director Allen Hughes.
+He also scored the show Gang Related with director Allen Hughes.

-He received three consecutive Grammy Award nominations in the category of Best Remixed Recording, Non-Classical for Daft Punk's "End of Line" from the Tron: Legacy movie soundtrack in 2012, Moby's "Lie Down In Darkness" in 2013 and Bob Marley's "One Love/People Get Ready" in 2014.
+He received three consecutive Grammy Award nominations in the category of Best Remixed Recording, Non-Classical for Daft Punk's "End of Line" from the Tron: Legacy movie soundtrack in 2012, Moby's "Lie Down in Darkness" in 2013 and One Love/People Get Ready" in 2014.

 Photek composed the TV score for the show How to Get Away with Murder.

 Biography

 Education

 Initially interested in hip hop, Parkes expanded his style with elements of soul and jazz.
 His first instrument was a tenor saxophone, but when a piano arrived in the family home his focus shifted to composition as opposed to performance.
 By 1992, he had switched from the saxophone to a sequencer.
 Within the next year he started to perform under the stage name Photek.